Mi'kmaq–Nova Scotia–Canada Tripartite Forum

 The Mi'kmaq–Nova Scotia–Canada Tripartite Forum was established in 1997 to provide the Mi'kmaq, Nova Scotia, and Canada a place to resolve issues of mutual concern.
 The Forum's vision is to develop Mi'kmaw communities and foster positive relationships with other Nova Scotians.

 On February 23, 2007, the Mi'kmaq–Nova Scotia–Canada Framework Agreement was created for the Made-in-Nova Scotia Process.
 The Framework Agreement confirms each party's commitment to work "to resolve Mi'kmaq rights issues through negotiation in a spirit of reconciliation."
 The intent of the Agreement is to: Enhanced legal clarity on rights issues; Improved relations; and Reduced social and economic disparity.

-On August 31, 2010, the Assembly of Nova Scotia Mi'kmaq Chiefs signed an historic agreement with the governments of Canada and Nova Scotia.
+On August 31, 2010, the Assembly of Nova Scotia Mi'kmaq Chiefs signed a historic agreement with the governments of Canada and Nova Scotia.
 The Mi'kmaq–Nova Scotia–Canada Consultation Terms of Reference lays out a process for the parties to follow when governments wish to consult with the Mi'kmaq.